Mark Roth: Bowling career

 Roth made a splash on the PBA Tour with a cranking, hard-throwing style that spawned a generation of imitators for years to come.
 Often referred to as "The Original Cranker," he won 34 PBA titles, including two major championships which both came in 1984 (the U.S. Open and the Touring Players Championship).
 His first title came in 1975, winning the PBA King Louie Open in Overland Park, Kansas, with a final match 299 game against Steve Jones.
 He also holds, to this day, the PBA record for most single season victories, with eight titles in 1978.
 His seventh win of the 1978 season made Roth the youngest player (27 years, 126 days) to reach 15 PBA Tour titles, a distinction he still holds.

-Roth won the PBA Player of the Year award in three consecutive seasons (1977 through 1979), and won the honor again in 1984.
-In 1979, he won his fourth straight George Young High Average Award for posting the highest average on Tour.
-This feat would not be matched until E. J. Tackett did so in 2022 through 2025.
+Roth won the Chris Schenkel PBA Player of the Year four times in his career, including 3-consecutive seasons (1977–1979), and won the honor again in 1984.
+In 1978, Roth won the George Young High Average Award, marking 3-consecutive seasons (1976–1978), which put him in a three-way for the record number of consecutive seasons winning this award (tied with Wayne Zahn 1966–1968 and Earl Anthony 1973–1975).
+However, in 1979, Roth would take sole possession of the record after winning it in 4-consecutive seasons (1976–1979).
+Roth would have sole possession of this record for over 4 decades, until 2025 when he was joined by E. J. Tackett (2023–2025).
+Tackett would break their tie in 2026, which marked 5-consecutive seasons.

 In addition to his two majors, Roth and his bowling doubles partner Marshall Holman won their third PBA Doubles title in 1984.
 So dominant were the pair in doubles tournaments, the PBA has held an annual event since 2015 called the Roth-Holman Doubles Championship.

 Roth is notable for having been the first bowler to pick up the 7–10 split on television, which he accomplished on January 5, 1980 in the ARC Alameda Open at Mel's Southshore Bowl in Alameda, California.
-Through 2024, he is still the only right-handed bowler to have converted the 7-10 on a PBA telecast.
+Through 2025, he is still the only right-handed bowler to have converted the 7–10 on a PBA telecast.
 The feat has been accomplished three times since, all three times by left-handers.

-Roth captured his 33rd PBA Tour title in 1987, winning the Greater Buffalo Open at Thruway Lanes in Cheektowaga, New York.
-Roth then went through the longest title drought in his career before winning his 34th and final title, the 1995 IOF Foresters Open at Club 300 Bowl in Markham, Ontario, Canada.
+Roth captured his 32nd and 33rd PBA Tour titles in 1987, winning the Greater Buffalo Open at Thruway Lanes in Cheektowaga, New York and the Number 7 Invitational in Toronto, Ontario.
+He then went through the longest title drought in his career before winning his 34th and final title, the 1995 IOF Foresters Open at Club 300 Bowl in Markham, Ontario, Canada.
 Roth made his final television appearance in a PBA Tour event at the 1998 PBA Peoria Open, losing the opening match to Tom Baker, 265–190, to finish in fifth place.
 After reaching age 50, Roth captured two titles on the PBA Senior Tour (now the PBA50 Tour).
-In addition, he won one title on the short-lived Generations Bowling Tour in the 2006-07 season.
+In addition, he won one title on the short-lived Generations Bowling Tour in the 2006–07 season.